patrycja-io/SuperdryStackDocs/README.md

 Implementation: When a disaster occurs, the disaster recovery plan is put into action.
 This involves executing the steps outlined in the plan to restore operations and recover data.

 Overall, disaster recovery is a critical part of ensuring business continuity and minimizing the impact of disruptive events.

+## 3. What are Data Layers

+Data layers refer to the logical organization and separation of data in a way that makes it easier to manage, understand, and analyze.
+They are commonly used in the context of Geographic Information Systems (GIS), computer networking, and software engineering.

+GIS: In the context of GIS, data layers represent different types of geospatial information that can be overlaid on a map.
+Each layer contains data about a specific theme, such as roads, buildings, land use, or elevation.
+By stacking multiple layers, users can create a comprehensive map that displays the relationships between different datasets.
+There are three main types of data layers in GIS:

+a.
+Vector layers: Represent discrete geographic features like points, lines, and polygons (e.g., buildings, roads, and land parcels).
+b.
+Raster layers: Represent continuous data in a grid format, where each cell has a value (e.g., digital elevation models, satellite imagery, and land cover).
+c.
+Attribute layers: Contain non-spatial data linked to spatial features, like demographics, land values, or environmental data.

+Computer Networking: In the context of computer networking, data layers refer to the layers defined in the OSI (Open Systems Interconnection) model, which is a conceptual framework for understanding how data is transmitted and received over a network.
+The OSI model has seven layers, each with its specific purpose:

+a.
+Physical layer (Layer 1)
+b.
+Data link layer (Layer 2)
+c.
+Network layer (Layer 3)
+d.
+Transport layer (Layer 4)
+e.
+Session layer (Layer 5)
+f.
+Presentation layer (Layer 6)
+g.
+Application layer (Layer 7)

+Software Engineering: In the context of software engineering, data layers refer to the organization of data within a software application or system.
+By separating data into different layers, developers can create modular and maintainable systems.
+A typical three-tier architecture consists of:

+a.
+Data layer (also called the persistence layer): Manages data storage and retrieval, typically involving databases or other storage mechanisms.
+b.
+Business logic layer: Contains the core processing and decision-making functionality of the application.
+c.
+Presentation layer: Manages user interactions and presentation of data to the end-user, typically through a graphical user interface (GUI) or a web interface.

+In each context, data layers serve to organize and manage data in a way that promotes understanding, efficiency, and maintainability.